White Roses: History, Meaning, and Symbolism

 Most commonly, white roses’ meaning is connected to purity and innocence, which has made the blooms a long-time favorite for those wishing to express the very truest of true love.
-For this reason, white roses as part of bridal flower arrangements is almost a given.
+For this reason, white roses as part of bridal rose bouquets are almost a given.

 In Victorian times, the meaning of white roses and white hydrangeas was slightly different.
 While white flower arrangements could mean innocence and honesty of intention, it was also considered that white flowers meant the loss of passion.

-The meaning of white roses in this application was most likely to convey that a love that started out with fiery passion has now found its place in stillness and a different more meaningful kind of love.
+The meaning of white roses in this application was most likely to convey that a love that started with fiery passion has now found its place in stillness and a different, more meaningful kind of love.

-During other times in history, white roses’ meaning had less to do with the purity of true love and more to do with the purity of something new and “unstained” by the world.
-This made white rose flower arrangements a popular choice for welcoming a new baby, baptisms, and seasonal celebrations like May Day and other Spring festivals.
+During other times in history, white roses’ meaning had less to do with pure love and more to do with the purity of something new and “unstained” by the world.
+This made white rose flower arrangements a popular choice for welcoming a new baby, baptisms, and seasonal celebrations like May Day and other spring festivals.

 Young ladies of marrying age in the middle ages would often wear wreaths or crowns of white flowers on their heads to symbolize their availability to find and marry a husband.
-White roses’ meaning in this situation was to reinforce the virginal quality of the young ladies and the purity of their character and actions.
-Eventually, many western cultures adopted this concept towards a bride’s attire - hence the tradition of the white wedding dress.
-Although brides these days now wear colors other than white and it is accepted for women to wear white even on a second or third marriage, the tradition all began with white roses.
+In this situation, white roses’ meaning was to reinforce the young ladies' virginal quality and the purity of their character and actions.
+Eventually, many western cultures adopted this concept towards a bride’s attire, hence the white wedding dress tradition.
+Although brides these days now wear colors other than white, and it is acceptable for women to wear white even on a second or third marriage, the tradition began with white roses.